How To Test a 2-Stroke Ignition Coil

-Start by setting your multimeter to measure resistance(Ohms) and select the 20k resistance range.
+- Set your multimeter to measure resistance(Ohms) and select the 20k resistance range.

-Next, connect your multimeter's negative(black) lead to the base of the coil(point A on the diagram) and connect the positive(red) lead to the stop switch(Point B on the diagram).
+- Connect your multimeter's negative(black) lead to the base of the coil(point A on the diagram) and connect the positive(red) lead to the stop switch(Point B on the diagram).
 A reading of between 2k and 18k Ohms is generally good.

 Important: As you can see on the chart, the stop switch is directional.
 You will not get a reading when measuring from B to C but reversing the leads and testing from C to B does result in a high Ohm reading.
 Check with your manufacturer's specifications for exact readings.